 The trick with pitas, I learned after making a triple batch, is that a) they need to be rolled out as evenly as possible (overly thin or thick spots in the same pita round make for trouble when puffing) and b) the top of the pita dough needs to be a tad bit moist (no dry dough!) in order to perform the puff.
 Seriously, pita bread is one of the easiest yeast doughs to make.
 And how could you not feel superhuman when you’ve just created a piece of bread that has a pocket inside of it for goodness sakes.
 That alone is worth the effort to make them.
 A.pocket.in.bread.
 It’s revolutionary, I tell you.

 Note: As with all yeast doughs, I never use the flour amount called for in the recipe as a hard fast rule (unless a weight measure is given and then I pull out my kitchen scale).
 Because humidity, temperature, altitude and a multitude of other factors can impact how much flour you need in your yeast doughs, I always judge when to quit adding flour by the texture and look and feel of the dough rather than how much flour I’ve added compared to the recipe.
 This tutorial on yeast may help identify how a perfectly floured dough should be.
 Use the flour amount in this recipe as a guideline only.
-Also, I haven't tried subbing in any wheat flour (yet) so I can't guarantee results but I will update the recipe when I've tried it.
+Also, I often use half finely ground white whole wheat flour with good results.
+If using part or all whole wheat flour, add a few minutes to the kneading time to help develop the gluten.

 - 1 tablespoon instant yeast